Is Traditional Keyword Research Still Relevant in 2026 or Is User Intent More Important?

 Or Should You Focus on User Intent, Topic Clusters, or Natural Language?

 If your content strategy still relies on spreadsheet lists of exact-match keywords, you're likely invisible to modern search engines.
-Today’s SEO winners are thinking in clusters, not checklists.
+Today’s SEO winners are thinking in clusters, not checklists, often supported by structured approaches to AI SEO that align content with how modern search engines interpret meaning.

 What’s changed in how we do keyword research?